Str4yWolf/amap-docs/README.md

 ![Gear Icon](./imgs/amap_gear.png "Gear Icon")
 #### Fig. 6.2.1: Gear icon in action chips

 **Dumbell** is an icon on the top left of your input image.
-Its functionality is a mystery.
+It can be used to pin the image to the workspace to prevent it from moving around.